 Beechcraft 1900

 Beechcraft already had a small commuter aircraft, the Beech 99, but this has no pressurised cabin, making it difficult to compete with for example the Swearingen Metroliner.
 Therefore the company developed a new aircraft based on the King Air 200 series.
-Therefore many elements may come familiar - sometimes in a slightly modified way - like the cockpit windows, engine nacelles, landing gear and T-tail.
+Many elements may come familiar - sometimes in a slightly modified way - like the cockpit windows, engine nacelles, landing gear and T-tail.
 The Beech 1900 has oval cabin windows though, in a somewhat rectangular cross section fuselage.
-Additions, to increase stability, are fins extending down from the horizontal tail plane and horizontal fins attached to the rear fuselage.
+Additions, to increase stability, are fins extending down from the horizontal tail plane, horizontal fins attached to the rear fuselage and a larger dorsal fin.

 Different versions